RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 - Support for RS 5.4.X ended on December 31, 2020.
 - Support for Red Hat Enterprise Linux 6 and Oracle Linux 6 and Ubuntu 14.04 (Trusty) operating systems platforms ended on November 30, 2020.

-Next RS version:

-- Upgrades to the next RS version, will be enabled from RS 5.6.0 and above.
-- Upgrades of Active-Active databases to the next RS version, will require all their instances to run with protocol version 1 and featureset version 1 or above.
-Active-Active databases running on protocol version 0 and/or featureset version 0 will block the upgrade.
+- This is the last RS version that supports direct upgrades from versions below 5.6.0.
+- This is the last RS version that supports Active-Active protocol version below 1 and featureset version below 1.

 ### New Features